chemistrying/LibraryStockTaking/README.md

 Features of the program:<br/>
 * Provides formatting to input to reduce inputting time
-* Save inputs to specific file location
+* Saves inputs to specific file location
 * Allows deletion of inputs
+* Counts the number of books in a file